7th International Workshop on

 "Software Knowledge" – in short SKY – means that software in its higher abstraction levels is a new kind of knowledge, Runnable knowledge as an end goal.

 Thus, the classes and relationships of a software system design are easily viewed as classes and relationships in a knowledge ontology.

 For further details visit SoftwareKnowledge.org.

-The main theme of the SKY2015 Workshop is Big Data in Software Knowledge.
+The main theme of the SKY2016 Workshop is Software Knowledge within Systems Engineering Processes.